Northern Ireland Conservatives

-The Northern Ireland Conservatives is a section of the United Kingdom's Conservative Party that operates in Northern Ireland.
-The party won 0.03% of the vote in the 2022 Northern Ireland Assembly election and 0.7% of the vote in the 2019 United Kingdom General election in Northern Ireland.
+The Northern Ireland Conservatives are the Northern Irish branch of the Conservative Party in the United Kingdom.
+The Conservatives are the only political party to field candidates in both Great Britain and Northern Ireland, and typically contests only a fraction of Northern Irish seats in elections.
+The party won 0.03% of the vote in the 2022 Northern Ireland Assembly election and 0.1% of the vote in the 2024 United Kingdom General election in Northern Ireland.

-In 2009, the party entered an electoral alliance with the Ulster Unionist Party (UUP), whereby the two parties fielded joint candidates for elections to the House of Commons and the European Parliament under the banner of "Ulster Conservatives and Unionists – New Force".
-Literature and the website for the 2009 European Parliament election used "Conservatives and Unionists" as the short name.
-The alliance ended after the 2010 UK general election.
+From 2009 to 2012, the party was in an electoral alliance with the Ulster Unionist Party (UUP), whereby the two parties fielded joint candidates for the 2009 European Parliament election and 2010 UK general election under the banner of "Ulster Conservatives and Unionists - New Force".

 History

 Before 1922

 The Conservative Party was first represented in Ireland in the form of the Irish Conservative Party, which operated across the island.
 The Irish Conservatives became part of the Irish Unionist Alliance (IUA) in 1891.
-By this stage, the Conservative's electoral base was largely restricted to Ulster and Dublin.
+By this stage, the Conservatives' electoral base was largely restricted to Ulster and Dublin.
 The IUA's Members of Parliament took the Conservative Party whip at Westminster, but the organisation retained a level of independence.
 Following the establishment of the Irish Free State in 1922, the IUA dissolved.
 Its successor in Northern Ireland was the Ulster Unionist Party (UUP).